 I Artificially Inseminated This Website

+A few years ago, I bought RadDadLyfe.com and did absolutely nothing with it.
 Classic move.
-The domain was supposed to be the successor to my local craft beer blog, BrowardBeer.com — but life had other plans.
+The domain was supposed to be the spiritual successor to my local craft beer publication, BrowardBeer.com — but life had other plans.

 Specifically, my beautiful daughter named Radley, who immediately made me want to cut back on the drinking and tighten up everything else: career, health, finances.
+The whole package.

 So I sat on the domain.
-Because that’s what responsible dads do, apparently.
-Or just confused and busy ones.
+Because that's what responsible dads do, apparently.

 Then Radley happened — and so did AI